 SEP installers include a Broadcom signature but they are not notarized because they usually contains elements that are unique to each customer's environment—SEP management server address(es), certificates, etc—and customer must obtain their own Apple Developer ID to sign and notarize pkg files.
 Consult Apple technical support for help with obtaining a developer identity and notarization: Notarizing macOS Software Before Distribution.

-How to check for signature/notarization on a macOS file?
+How to check for notarization on a macOS file?

-Notarization is a process that includes a signature—it adds an extra "stamp of approval" to a file that is already signed.
-And if a file isn't signed, it can't be notarized.
+Notarization is a process that includes a signature—notarization adds an extra "stamp of approval" to a file that is already signed.
+File must be signed first; if a file isn't signed, it can't be notarized.